Enbilulu: Character

-The meaning of the term bilulu is not known, but it appears in two other names of deities as well, Ninbilulu, known from Early Dynastic sources, and Bilulu, known from the myth Inanna and Bilulu.
+The meaning of the term bilulu is not known, but it appears in two other names of deities as well, Ninbilulu, known from Early Dynastic sources (including the Zame Hymns), and Bilulu, known from the myth Inanna and Bilulu.
 It has been proposed that there was originally only one deity, Bilulu, who was female and later split into male Enbilulu and female Ninbilulu.
 However, the identification of Enbilulu and Bilulu is "problematic" according to Wilfred G. Lambert, as "the character of the goddess (...) is not sufficiently similar to that of Enbilulu for the matter to be sure."
 Another possibility is that Ninbilulu and Enbilulu were the same deity, whose gender either changed after the Early Dynastic period from female to male or who was regarded as male all along.
-The sign NIN did not necessarily denote name as belonging to a female deity in Mesopotamian sources.
+The sign NIN, while conventionally translated as "queen" or "mistress", did not necessarily denote name as belonging to a female deity.

 It has been argued that the theoretical original Bilulu was a personification of the storm or of rain clouds.
 However Enbilulu only rarely is mentioned in association with rain.
 Frans Wiggermann instead proposes the word bilulu refers to rushes.

 Enbilulu was chiefly associated with irrigation and with the water of both canals and rivers.
 He could be called the "canal inspector of heaven and earth."

-He has been described as a "purely agricultural deity" and in that capacity compared with Enkimdu.
+He has been described as a "purely agricultural deity".
+Lambert compared him to Enkimdu.